Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 This spicy stew is prepped and cooked directly in a large stone or porcelain serving vessel.
 It is then served bubbling hot, with a raw egg added just before serving to round out the flavors.

-The adaptability of this dish is the best part: you can add any meat or vegetables to your choice, so each recipe is unique.
+The adaptability of this dish is its best part: you can add any meat or vegetables you choose, so each recipe is unique.

 It pairs well with cooked white rice and is a dish the whole family can enjoy together.